 Through the choice of color and the nearly complete renunciation of perspective, the picture becomes an expressive and two-dimensional “colorscape.”
 Painting and graphic elements complement one another.
 The preferred media are acrylic paints, ink and colored pencils.

 Natural processes are also integrated: The freshly applied color is exposed to rain or snow — the paint freezes and displays new textures in the process of thawing.
-Natural materials like ash become a pigment in the Iceland series, for example, or establish new haptic accents.
+Natural materials like ash become a pigment in the Iceland series and establish haptic accents.

 Instead of the representation of a real landscape, what emerges are spontaneous, intuitive and emotionally charged “colorscapes” on canvas, plywood panels or paper.